 Often I’ll be going along and I’ll find myself thinking about Leytonstone.
 Leytonstone is an area on the northern edge of London.
 As far as I’m concerned it is unprepossessing.
 I pass though it now and again when I drive out of London to the north.
 In mid 1972 I saw Roxy Music play live in a room above a Leytonstone pub.
 This was a seminal occasion but it’s not why I think about Leytonstone.
 My friend Andy lived up there for several years and despite the fact his company was inspirational, I always regarded it as tedious that I had to trek up the Central Line for an hour to get to his house.
 It’s a nothing place, as far as I’m concerned.
 It’s good for the M11 motorway if you want to get to Cambridge, my home town, by the non-scenic route.
 But I always took the A1(M) anyway.
 More to look at.

 I often find myself thinking about a particular part of Leytonstone, a particular road, near the entrance to the M11.
 This road is fairly yellow, it has a coach and horses trotting along it and it runs alongside Blackheath, the actual heath part.
 Blackheath, however, is actually in south London, maybe thirty miles south of Leytonstone.

-I’ve just looked in the A to Z to see if I can find the road and put a name to it, but H7 on page 33, covering most of Leytonstone, is entirely confusing, an intimidating meeting of eight major roads while my road, the one that comes so often to mind, well I know it’s off one of these and it’s between two roundabouts, it links them, but it just can’t be found.
+I’ve just looked in the A to Z (those were the days, Ed.) to see if I can find the road and put a name to it, but H7 on page 33, covering most of Leytonstone, is entirely confusing, an intimidating meeting of eight major roads while my road, the one that comes so often to mind, well I know it’s off one of these and it’s between two roundabouts, it links them, but it just can’t be found.